 This ever-expanding reference list provides background on a diverse spectrum of illustrators across time, cultures, and artistic styles.

-Cartoonist who created "The City" comic strip and the graphic novel "My Friend Dahmer."
+Cartoonist who created the comic strip "The City" and the graphic novel "My Friend Dahmer."

-Used informal poses to create reality in his work.
+Briggs used informal poses to create reality in his work.

 Author of the Eisner Award-winning graphic novel memoir, "Mom's Cancer."

-William Hanna and Joseph Barbera animated Saturday morning TV for generations of children.
+William Hanna and Joseph Barbera created Saturday morning cartoons.

 Animator who worked at Disney, Warner Bros., and Hanna-Barbera.

-Produced pulp and comic book art during the 1940s and 1950s. and is now a portrait artist.
+Popular mid-century pulp and comic book artist who is now a portrait artist.